Skip to main content

 sig_path = 5

-• output_level is set like this:
+• output_level is determined as follows:

 • disarm is always zero.